yewstack/yew/website/docs/concepts/wasm-bindgen.md

 ### [`JsValue`](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen/struct.JsValue.html)

 This is a representation of an object owned by JavaScript, this is a root catch-all type for `wasm-bindgen`.
-Any other type that comes from `wasm-bindgen` is a `JsValue` and this is because JavaScript doesn't have a strong type system so any function that accepts a variable `x` doesn't define it's type so `x` can be an valid JavaScript value; hence `JsValue`.
-So when you are working with imported functions or types that accept a `JsValue` then any value is _technically_ valid.
+Any type that comes from `wasm-bindgen` is a `JsValue` and this is because JavaScript doesn't have a strong type system so any function that accepts a variable `x` doesn't define its type so `x` can be a valid JavaScript value; hence `JsValue`.
+So when you are working with imported functions or types that accept a `JsValue`, then any imported value is _technically_ valid.

 `JsValue` can be accepted by a function but that function may still only expect certain types and this can lead to panics - so when using raw `wasm-bindgen` APIs check the documentation of the JavaScript